-IRMMW-THz 2017 is: August 27-Sept.
-1, 2017 in Cancun, Mexico.
-The website is OPEN for registration, but Abstract submission is now closed.
-A preliminary talk/poster session schedule will be available soon.
-Please start making your travel plans!
+IRMMW-THz 2017 is almost upon us.
+We start August 27 in Cancun, Mexico.
+The website is still OPEN for registration, but paper submission is now closed.
+A full session schedule is available on the web site.
+See you all soon!

 IRMMW-THz 2016 in Copenhagen, Denmark is finished!